 Boundaries are a common theme in the world right now.
 There’s a global shift in how we introduce ourselves with personal pronouns, working from home, socializing during the pandemic, and responses to cultural appropriation; each represents a way of setting boundaries to create experiences that make people feel safe.

-This week, we interviewed Alexis Anderson of Reiki with Lex.
-Topics we discussed were: the many ways we set boundaries, deal with energy vampires and create safe spaces for students and teachers of the craft.
+We interviewed Alexis Anderson of Reiki with Lex.
 Alexis is a reiki master who teaches Holy Fire Reiki and hosts Holy Fire levels 1, 2, and the Master Level to aspiring teachers.
+We discussed the many ways we set boundaries, deal with energy vampires, and create safe spaces for students and teachers of the craft.

 Meet Alexis Anderson

 If you could be the sunrise or sunset, which would you choose and why?

 AA—Sunrise, because the sunrise gives people hope and a sense of a new beginning.
 I would love to be that for people.